GEOS-ESM/GEOSldas/doc/README.metforcing_and_bcs.md

  - `MET_TAG` is an identifier for the forcing data set

- - Available non-MERRA and non-GEOS-5 forcing data sets are pre-defined in subroutine get_forcing()
+ - Available non-MERRA and non-GEOS forcing data sets are pre-defined in subroutine get_forcing()

- - For MERRA and other GEOS-5 forcing datasets see special `MET_TAG` parsing conventions in subroutines parse_MERRA_met_tag(), parse_MERRA2_met_tag() and parse_G5DAS_met_tag()
+ - For MERRA and other GEOS forcing datasets, see special `MET_TAG` parsing conventions in subroutines parse_MERRA_met_tag(), parse_MERRA2_met_tag() and parse_G5DAS_met_tag()